 Clean the Bedroom

 Leaving the old place doesn’t mean someone else will not get in.
-If you are living on rent and want to get your full deposit back, as a tenant, you are obliged to arrange an end of tenancy cleaning.
+If you live on rent and want to get your full deposit back, you are obliged to arrange an end of tenancy cleaning as a tenant.

-Asking for professional help from cleaning companies is the best choice as requirements are big and if you don’t meet them, you will still have to call cleaners after wasting a lot of precious time.
+Asking for the professional help from cleaning companies is the best choice as requirements are big, and if you don’t meet them, you will still have to call cleaners after wasting a lot of precious time.